svgomathi/Reconfiguration_Engine/README.md

 resource availability, variable network service demands, and stringent Quality of Service (QoS) constraints, pose significant challenges to traditional centralized orchestration approaches.
-This paper proposes a Two-Stage Multi-Agent Learning (TS-MAL) framework, a decentralized and intelligent SFC reconfiguration solution based on reinforcement learning.
+This project proposes a Two-Stage Multi-Agent Learning (TS-MAL) framework, a decentralized and intelligent SFC reconfiguration solution based on reinforcement learning.
 TS-MAL is designed to orchestrate onboarded SFCs efficiently across the Edge-Cloud Con-